 Members must maintain the standards required by the Accreditation Scheme at all times.
-The criteria for the Accreditation Scheme can be found on the British Council website (see www.britishcouncil.org/accreditation-students.htm)

 We take all complaints seriously and facilitate communication between the complainant and the member centre in order to resolve the complaint.

 English UK has over 400 accredited member centres.
 We receive about 35 complaints a year and of these only a small percentage are referred to the independent Ombudsman for a final judgement.